• 1321

 Research interests

 We are interested in the biochemistry and biophysics of protein-DNA interactions.
-In particular, we strive to understand the physical mechanisms of transcription initiation and DNA repair.
-We use a variety of techniques to investigate the molecular interactions between RNA polymerases, DNA translocases, DNA helicases, and transcription factors that underlie essential processes in biology.
+In particular, we strive to understand the physical mechanisms of transcription regulation and DNA repair.
+We use a variety of techniques to investigate the molecular interactions of RNA polymerases, DNA translocases, DNA helicases, and transcription factors that underlie these essential processes in biology.
 Current work in the lab is focused on the following:

 Mentoring